Commercial Lease Types: Gross, Net, NNN, Modified-Gross, and Percentage Leases Explained

 A gross lease bundles all occupancy costs into a single rent figure.
 The tenant writes one check; the landlord handles property taxes, building insurance, utilities, janitorial, landscaping, and all maintenance.

 How it works operationally: The landlord underwrites estimated operating costs when setting base rent.
 A property running $9/SF in annual operating expenses might set gross rent at $24/SF to achieve a $15/SF net rent.
-If operating costs rise to $11/SF, the net margin compresses to $13/SF—the landlord absorbs the loss.
+If operating costs rise to $11/SF, the net margin compresses to $13/SF.
+The landlord absorbs the loss.

 Where gross leases appear: Small office suites, flex space, properties in soft markets where landlords need to compete on simplicity, short-term occupancies.
 Less common in institutional-grade retail and industrial.